Darkflames040302/HuntingSeason/README.md

 Year : 2020

 how to install the app :
-Download the Rar file, extract it to wherever you want to save, open the folder and search for Hunting Season.exe, double Klick it and Enjoy :)
+Download the Rar file, extract it to wherever you want to save, open the folder and search for Hunting Season.exe, double click it and Enjoy :)